 During this time, there is much discontent among young samurai which led to a violent and bloody outcome.
 While Yasunobu climbs to a prominent position in the Maeda household, his political leanings almost cost his family their fortunes and future.

 After playing an assassin in her most famous movie Azumi, Ueto Aya has concentrated all of her efforts in doing plenty of TV dramas.
 Aside from the box office hit Thermae Romae, her role as Haru is an acting highlight.
-Many may consider her role in Hanzawa Naoki as a career best, but this film proves that Ueto can do understated, subtle acting as well.
+Many may consider her role in Hanzawa Naoki as a career best, but Samurai Cooking proves that Ueto can do understated, subtle acting as well.

 Two years her junior, Kora Kengo plays the reluctant kitchen samurai.
 The fact that he started as a male model and was cast to play the lead in The Story of Yonosuke, one of the best Japanese movies in recent years, is always a side note I never fail to mention.